-E) Work Test
+(D) Work Test

-The eligibility to make contributions to superannuation for those aged over 65 but less than 75 is subject to the member satisfying a "work test" whereby they must be gainfully employed or self-employed for at least 40 hours in a period of not more than 30 consecutive days during the financial year.
+The eligibility to make contributions to superannuation for those aged 67 and over (formerly 65) but less than 75 is subject to the member satisfying a "work test" whereby they must be gainfully employed or self-employed for at least 40 hours in a period of not more than 30 consecutive days during the financial year.
 The relevant fund's trust deed must also allow such contributions to be accepted.
 We strongly recommend that the "work test" be satisfied before making any contribution.